siliconflow/onediff/README.md

 - subscribe to Enterprise Edition online and get all support after the order: https://siliconflow.com/onediff.html
 - or send an email to contact@siliconflow.com and tell us about your user case, deployment scale, and requirements.

-OneDiff Enterprise Edition can be **subscripted for one month and one GPU** and the cost is low.
+OneDiff Enterprise Edition can be **subscribed to for one month with one GPU** and the cost is low.

 |                                                                                                           | OneDiff Enterprise Edition              | OneDiff Community Edition               |
 | --------------------------------------------------------------------------------------------------------- | --------------------------------------- | --------------------------------------- |